 LKA uses a camera sensor installed on the windshield ahead of the rearview mirror to detect lane markings.
 It may provide brief steering assist if it detects an unintended lane departure.
 It may further provide an audible alert or the driver seat may pulse indicating that a lane marking has been crossed.
+The system does not provide a Lane Departure Warning (LDW) when intentionally steering across a lane marker.

-To turn LKA on and off, press on the center stack.
+To turn LKA on and off, press (a) on the center stack.
 If equipped, the indicator light on the button comes on when LKA is on and turns off when LKA is disabled.

-When on, is white, if equipped, indicating that the system is not ready to assist.
-It is green if LKA is ready to assist.
-LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
-A is amber when assisting.
-It may also provide a Lane Departure Warning (LDW) alert by flashing amber if the vehicle crosses a detected lane marking.
-Additionally, there may be three beeps, or the driver seat may pulse three times, on the right or left, depending on the lane departure direction.
+When on, $i \in \mathbb{N}$ is white, if equipped, indicating that the system is not ready to assist. (f) is green if LKA is ready to assist.
+LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking. (f) is amber when assisting.
+It may also provide a Lane Departure Warning (LDW) alert by flashing $( \widehat{ } )$ amber if the vehicle crosses a detected lane marking.
+Additionally, there may be three beeps, or the driver seat may pulse three times, on the right or left, depending on the lane departure direction an alert and chime may be provided.
+Steer the vehicle to dismiss.
+LKA may become temporarily unavailable after repeated take steering alerts.